Exception Handling in SQL Server with Examples

-In the above procedure, we are using the Raiserror() function to return an error message back to the calling application, if the second number is zero.
-We have to pass at least 3 parameters to the Raiserror() function.
+In the above procedure, we are using the system-defined Raiserror() function to return an error message back to the calling application, if the second number is zero.

 RAISERROR(‘Error Message’, ErrorSeverity, ErrorState)

-In most of the cases, when you are returning custom errors in SQL Server, you need to set the severity level as 16, which indicates this is a general errors and that error can be corrected by the user.
-In this case, the error can be corrected by passing a nonzero value for the second parameter.
+- Error Severity: When we are returning any custom errors in SQL Server, we need to set the ErrorSeverity level as 16, which indicates this is a general error and this error can be corrected by the user.
+In our example, the error can be corrected by the user by giving a nonzero value for the second parameter.

 ALTER PROCEDURE spDivideTwoNumber @Number1 INT, @Number2 INT AS BEGIN DECLARE @Result INT SET @Result = 0 IF(@Number2 = 0) BEGIN RAISERROR('Second Number Cannot be zero',16,1) END ELSE BEGIN SET @Result = @Number1 / @Number2 END IF(@@ERROR <> 0) BEGIN PRINT 'Error Occurred' END ELSE BEGIN PRINT 'RESULT IS :'+CAST(@Result AS VARCHAR) END END

-When we execute the above procedure by passing 100 and 0, it gives us the below output.
+When we execute the above procedure passing 100 and 0, it gives us the below output.

 - Error Number